IClone: Origins and iClone 1.0 (2005)

+iClone 2.0 (2007)

 iClone v2.0 was released in March 2007 with an emphasis on new G2 character styles and the introduction of Clone Cloth, for creating custom clothing for actors through editing materials and applying them to pre-designed 3D avatar models; it became one of the first ways iClone users could create and sell their own content for iClone.
 V2.0 also brought particle effects, fog and HD video output.

+iClone 3.0 (2008)

 iClone v3.0 was launched in August 2008, adding a revised UI featuring scene manager for organizing projects and enabling the viewport for live direct object picking and interaction.
 G3 characters enhanced Clone Cloth options and made character faces more refined with facial Normal Maps.
 The Editor Mode and Director Mode were introduced to enable a scene editing mode and a live real-time director control mode where users could pilot characters and vehicles with videogame-like keyboard controls W, A, S, D. Animation created in Director Mode built a series of live motion data on the iClone timeline and was able to be tweaked in Editor Mode.
 Multi cameras were added in iClone v3.0 with camera switcher for filming scenes in multiple real-time angles.
 Character animation was made possible with motion editing for inverse and forward kinematics.
 Material editing became possible from within iClone so enhancing any prop or actor was capable by exporting and editing material textures and reapplying them to iClone.
 The stage was enhanced with Terrain, Sky, Water and the first appearance of SpeedTree natural tree and foliage designer.
 Multiple shader modes in Preview, Wireframe and Pixel shading became options for users to balance the screen output with their machine performance.

 The Certified Content creators program opened allowing iClone users to upload and market their custom content to a Reallusion hosted portal for content sales.

+iClone 4.0 and 4.2 (2009–2010)

 iClone v4.0 – October 2009 – Drag and drop manipulation and a gizmo for transforming objects within the 3D viewport was added in iClone v4.0.
 Importing any image or video as a 3D object for real-time playback enabled direct compositing of real-time 3D and video in iClone.
 Videos were able to be imported as alpha transparent with iClone’s PopVideo companion.
 Visual effects in iClone were further enhanced with the introduction of real-time HDR (High Dynamic Range) and IBL (Image based lighting).
 Characters were enhanced with G4 options for enhanced character body styles, improved body mesh and ability to import Poser and Second Life generated texture maps.
 Jimmy-toon G4 character was introduced as a customizable cartoon bodystyle avatar for iClone. iClone 4.2 released in May 2010 added Stereo 3D support for rendering images and video in anaglyph, side by side and top down formats.